electronbits/Py_EBRPIH1118/README.md

 # Acknowledgments
  - This package uses the RPi.GPIO library for GPIO control.
  - It also uses the spidev library for SPI communication.

+# More Information

+For more details, visit our website: [www.electronbits.com](https://www.electronbits.com)